Chipsee/Documentation/docs/source/PCs/Pi/Software/Debian.rst

 Power Supply Unit (PSU) with the appropriate voltages, as follows:

 + These products: CS10600RA070, CS10600RA4070, and CS12800RA101 requires a 6V to 36V power adapter.
 You must provide the power adapter since Chipsee does not ship these products with a power adapter.
-+ The AIO-CM4-101 RPC needs a 12V power adapter.
++ The CS12800RA4101A RPC needs a 12V power adapter.
 Chipsee provides the power adapter.
++ The CS12800RA4101P RPC needs a 12V to 36V power adapter.

 .. include:: Resources/Hardware_Req